MezuEko/preferred-releases/Monogatari.md

 How to install fonts:

 - If you're using MPV player to play the files (highly highly recommended), install them into MPV itself.
 To do this:
-		1. Create a new folder inside the mpv folder, name it "fonts"
+		1. Create a new folder inside the mpv folder, name it "fonts".
 		2. Dump all fonts that come with any release in there.
 		3. Profit.